 Frollo attempting to drown baby Quasimodo

-these acts, in fact he justifies them; the women ran, he just followed (he must have thought the kick was an act of God) and he justifies almost killing a baby because it’s ugly (ok he thinks it’s a monster, hey Frollo you’re no great beauty either).
+As far as Disney Villains go, he’s guilty of some of the most heinous acts.
+Within the first two minutes of his introduction, he kills a women and tries to kill a baby, he shows no remorse for these acts, in fact he justifies them; the women ran, he just followed (he must have thought the kick was an act of God) and he justifies almost killing a baby because it’s ugly and he consider the baby a monster.
 What makes Frollo more compelling as a Villain is his control and power and the fact that he thinks he both righteous and pure.